I've been watching the 'Chucky' flicks since I was a kid, I'm pretty sure I know a killer doll when I see one.

 Thoughts Going Into the Remake

-Unfortunately it seems that the rule for modern remakes, more often than not, is that they tend to pale in comparison to their predecessors.
+Unfortunately, it seems that the rule for modern remakes, more often than not, is that they tend to pale in comparison to their predecessors.
 When a remake goes wrong they are either unambitious, soulless cash-grabs that basically attempt to only recreate the original picture frame by frame and fail to justify its own existence… I’m talking about you, Disney.
 Or they are unrecognizable clusters that neglect the spirit of the original and result in a particularly unsatisfying product.
 Don’t get me wrong, there have been more than plenty of successful exceptions to prove both of those statements as inaccurate.
-In terms of recently though, lackluster remakes are sadly more inclined to be the bulk of what is released into the cinemas nowadays.
+In terms of recent times, though, lackluster remakes are sadly more inclined to be the bulk of what is released into the cinemas nowadays.

 When the trailers and all the information came out about the Child’s Play remake, I personally wanted to like it.
 Yet there wasn’t a shred of promotion or advertisement that excited me at all for its release.
 I was intrigued by some of the changes that were going to be made from the original and I was certainly onboard with hearing Mark Hamill’s new interpretation of the Chucky character.
 Other than that, all the ads came across to me as nothing more than a generic remake that may not leave much of an impression at the end of the day.
 However, I remained as optimistic as I could to view the film before coming to any rash conclusions.

 The world is in love with the Buddi doll; a state of the art toy that has unlimited capabilities to interact with its owners, access several other wireless technologies, record video and audio, walk and talk all on its own, and be the best friend that anyone could ask for.
-After a disgruntled employee intentionally sabotaged one of the dolls to be absent of all its safety protocols, a single mother (Aubrey Plaza) finds herself in possession of the tampered doll as she gifts it to her 13-year-old son Andy (Gabriel Bateman).
+After a disgruntled employee intentionally sabotaged one of the dolls to be absent of all its safety protocols, a single mother (Aubrey Plaza) finds herself in possession of the tampered doll as she gifts it to her 13-year-old son, Andy (Gabriel Bateman).
 All seems well in the beginning, until it is eventually revealed that not everything is running smoothly with Andy’s new Buddi doll, Chucky (Mark Hamill).
 That is when the terror ensues upon our innocent family.

 A Remake I Dig?

-The writing has interesting satire, funny dialog, sheer dark humor, character driven suspense, and a story that walks the fine line of adaptations with grace.
-The acting is all around extremely solid, special effects were devilishly fantastic, and the cinematography is fairly gorgeous.
+The writing has interesting satire, funny dialog, sheer dark humor, character-driven suspense, and a story that walks the fine line of adaptations with grace.
+The acting is all around extremely solid, the special effects were devilishly fantastic, and the cinematography is fairly gorgeous.
 One of the extremely rare occurrences where a remake wildly surpasses my expectations by leaps and bounds.
 Not to say that my personal mindset was to hate this new iteration of a beloved movie, but I didn’t think I would enjoy it quite as much as I turned out to.

 While reasoning out my approach to this review, I’ve determined that I will not be breaking this movie’s plot down beat by beat.
 I will acknowledge a select few key points, but I won’t be describing the narrative in detail as I normally do so that future viewers may enjoy the picture completely uncompromised.
-So, apologies in advanced if my writing becomes relatively vague in parts.
+So, apologies in advance if my writing becomes relatively vague in parts.

 Difference Makes All the Difference in the World